-There will be two types of scenario-based assessment sets, one long and one short.
-The long scenarios will take students approximately 25 minutes.
-The short scenarios will take students about 12 to 15 minutes to respond.
+There will be scenario-based assessment sets of different lengths: short, medium, and long.
+The long scenarios will take students approximately 30 minutes.
+Medium scenarios will take students about 20 minutes to respond, and the short scenarios will take students about 10 minutes.
 The two types of scenarios have common characteristics, but they differ in complexity and in the number of embedded assessment tasks and items to which a student is asked to respond.
 Long scenarios will provide about 10 to 15 measures of performance, and the short scenarios will capture approximately 5 to 10 measures of performance.
 Measures will include innovative measures of a student's interaction with aspects of the scenario as well as conventional selected-response items and short constructed-response items.
 The different measures are discussed later in this chapter.